MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 3. Choose the **Locations** action to open **Shopify Shop Locations**
 4. Choose the **Get Shopify Locations** action to import all locations defined in the Shopify.
 You can find them in the [**Locations**](https://www.shopify.com/admin/settings/locations) settings in your **Shopify admin**.
 5. Fill in the **Location Filter** if you want to include inventory only from some locations.
 For example you can enter *EAST|WEST*, so only inventory from these two locations will be available for sales via online shop.
-6. Remove toggle from the **Disabled** field to enable inventory sync for selected shopify locations
+6. Remove toggle from the **Disabled** field to enable inventory sync for selected Shopify locations

 You can initialize synchronization of inventory in two ways.